All Nighter (bus service): Late Night Transportation Working Group

 In April 2014, Supervisor Scott Wiener formed the Late Night Transportation Working Group to study options for improved public transportation in and around San Francisco.
 In September, the Working Group announced that BART would test more frequent service for AC Transit route 800, cutting headways from 30 to 20 minutes, and introduce service from San Francisco to Pittsburg/Bay Point BART via a new AC Transit route 822.

 Service area

 Service in Contra Costa and Alameda counties (including Alameda, Berkeley, Fremont, Hayward, Oakland, Richmond and San Leandro) is provided by AC Transit.
 AC Transit also operates Transbay service to and from San Francisco over the San Francisco–Oakland Bay Bridge.

 Service in San Francisco is provided by the San Francisco Municipal Railway.
-Service on the Peninsula is provided by SamTrans in San Mateo County with connections to San Francisco and Palo Alto.
+Service on the rest of the Peninsula is provided by SamTrans in San Mateo County with connections to San Francisco and Palo Alto.
 Service in the South Bay is provided by the VTA in Santa Clara County between Palo Alto and San Jose.

 All Nighter service generally operates daily between midnight and 5 a.m.
 AC Transit's Transbay service operates until 6 a.m. on Saturdays and 8 a.m. on Sundays and designated holidays to correspond with the times BART is not operating.